jymaze/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-The mean number of steps per time interval is calculated and the evolution thoughout the day is plotted as a line graph.
+The mean number of steps per time interval is calculated and the evolution thoughout the day is plotted as a line graph:

 ```r